 Any strings or leathers used to attach the pocket to the crosse are limited to a hanging length of 2 inches.
 The use of pull strings to alter the depth of the pocket is illegal.
-Any additional strings or laces (e.g., shooting strings) must be located within 4" of top of the crosse.
+Any additional strings or laces (e.g., shooting strings) must be located within 4" of top of the crosse (this prohibition does not apply to the goalkeeper's crosse).
 No more than one sidewall string on each side is allowed.
 Note: Officials will instruct the player to cut the strings.
 If a player does not correct the issue, a 1 minute unsportsmanlike penalty shall be called.

 No crosse may have any tape affixed to the plastic.
 This does not include the crosse of a goalkeeper.
-Otherwise, players may tape the handles of their crosse in the same traditional manner (including "donuts") as they have in the past.
+Otherwise, players may tape the handles of their crosse in the same traditional manner (including "donuts") as they have in the past